ptribble/jstripchart/README.md

 charts.
 I wrote this for JKstat, but it's standalone and designed to be generally useful.

+The files here are licensed under CDDL, version 1.0, see the file LICENSES/CDDL-1.0.txt.

 Usage is fairly simple, first: